Larilok/Simplex/README.md

 __Additional:__
 * "About" window
-* Save result to file
+* Save a result to file

 INTERFACE
 ---------